 Tanzania

-For more than three decades, Helen Keller Intl has partnered with families, communities, and partners to ensure good health and nutrition for millions of people.
-We address preventable causes of blindness, including trachoma and cataracts, by training healthcare heroes to go door-to-door to screen for both diseases and help patients get the sight-saving surgeries they need to reclaim their lives.
-Additionally, we partner with the Tanzanian government to improve nutrition by fortifying staple foods like flour, cooking oils, and grains with essential vitamins and ensuring children under the age of five receive twice yearly vitamin A supplementation.
+Helen Keller Intl partners with families, communities, and the Government of Tanzania to address preventable causes of blindness, including trachoma and cataracts, by training healthcare heroes to screen and help patients get the sight-saving surgeries they need to reclaim their lives, and ensuring that children under the age of five receive twice-yearly vitamin A supplementation.

-1/3 of children under the age of 5 are stunted due to poor nutrition.
+1 out of 3 children under the age of 5 are stunted due to poor nutrition.

 Cataracts are the leading cause of vision loss in Tanzania, responsible for more than 50% of all blindness cases and impacting more than 167,000 people.